Microsoft/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 #### <a name="-forest"></a>-Floresta

 Floresta alvo.
-O valor predefinido é a Floresta do atualmente registado no utilizador.
+O valor predefinido é a Floresta do utilizador atualmente registado.

 ```yml
 Type: String